wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 >A really eclectic and engaging programme of intimate work in a series of exciting and unique spaces.<br>*Audience member*

 ####Access Information
 As a sited event, Domestic II presents a number of access challenges and whilst we will make every effort to help, wheelchair access may not be possible, please contact us for details.
 Age advisory: Domestic II is primarily aimed at adults and deals with autobiographical and social issues with some sensitive content.
 Works suitable for younger people on Saturday daytime will be clearly signposted on the day.
-For specific age and access information please email info@habarts.org or call 07581 299 439.
+For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####Credits
-[Domestic](/hab/domestic) 2015 is produced by hÅb with support from the Guinness Partnership and Guinness Property + supported using public funding by the National Lottery through Arts Council England.
+[Domestic](/hab/domestic) II is produced by hÅb with support from The Guinness Partnership + Guinness Property, and  supported using public funding by the National Lottery through Arts Council England.
 Photo licensed through Creative Commons © [T.J.Blackwell](http://tjblackwell.co.uk/lucid)
 Domestic II is running alongside Flow Salford [www.flowsalford.co.uk](http://www.flowsalford.co.uk)